If you’re struggling with the idea of competition in your fashion business, this musing is for you.

-But here’s the thing, that other person is not on the verge of launching the same thing.
+But here’s the thing, that other person is not actually on the verge of launching the same thing.

 There will always be people doing something similar or almost identical to what you’re doing.
 But no two people will ever have the same exact brand, because no two people will bring the same point of view, values, aesthetic, beliefs, and life experiences to the creation of a brand.

-Listen, I’ve been there.
-StartUp FASHION has been around since 2010 as a resource for independent and emerging designers.
-Do you know how many other resources for the same demographic have launched since then?
-A lot.
-And every time I heard about a new one, I got worried.
+And it used to be that every time I heard about a new one, I got worried.
 I allowed myself to get caught up in the competition and worry that we would become irrelevant.

 I realized that my brand is different from Brand A, which is different from Brand B, and so on.
-None of us can do what the other is doing in the way they are doing it, because we each have our own little mixture of uniqueness.
+None of us can do what the other is doing in the way we are doing it, because we each have our own little mixture of uniqueness.

-So while it’s easy to fall into a spiral of worry, and to immediately jump to the conclusion that you need to go bigger, better, different than what you’ve already started building, I’m asking you to take a little time to step back and look at the bigger picture.
+So while it’s easy to fall into a spiral of worry, and to immediately jump to the conclusion that you need to go bigger, better, faster, different than what you’ve already started building, I’m asking you to take a little time to step back and look at the bigger picture.

-Lot of love and encouragement,
+Lots of love and encouragement,